A Guide to Email Acquisition for Ecommerce

 Businesses want to build up their email lists to remain in contact with their customers.
 This can lead to more customer traffic, which leads to more sales.
 Some businesses may question the point of email campaigns.
 After all, no one uses email anymore, right?

-Email remains a strong and effective channel of communication.
+Email marketing remains a strong and effective channel of communication.
 Not only do users send 269 billion emails daily, but that number will continue to increase with time.
 The email market stands strong as a prime way to communicate with others.

 Your business should use email campaigns as a way to effectively communicate with your customers.
 Even if you don’t have a large email list, you can start to build one.
-Look over this guide to help you with your email acquisition in the ecommerce world.
+Look over this guide to help you with your email acquisition in the eCommerce world.

 The Two Parts of Email Acquisition

 When a business works on their email acquisition, they have to focus on two aspects of it.